Tanzania Tours, Overland Tours & Budget Safaris

 When is the best time for Tanzania Tours?

 During the months of July and August the weather is cool.
 In the dry season parks such as Tarangire are at their prime.
-It is also the best time to visit the Serengeti.
+It is also the best time to visit the Serengeti on safari.
 December to mid March is the calving season in the Serengeti and Ngorongoro Crater which is amazing game viewing.

 If you are headed to Zanzibar, plan your trip around June to October as the temperature is around 28 degrees Celsius which is ideal for lazy beach days.